 Office: Wolverine Service Center–North Entrance

-Testing Services assists both students and staff.
-It is divided into three branches: the Assessment Center, the Classroom Testing Center, and the Proctored Exam Center.
+Testing Services assists students, faculty, and the community.
+It is divided into three branches: Assessment, Classroom Testing, and the Proctored Exam Center.

 New students must meet one of following assessment requirements:

 The Classroom Testing Center (CTC) is located in the Wolverine Service Center (WS 112).
 The CTC provides testing services enabling students to take participating instructors’ exams in the center on a flexible schedule.
 The CTC is generally open six days a week Monday - Saturday.
 Students can obtain test schedules and scores by logging into chitester.uvu.edu and use UV Link user name and password to log in.
 Highlight the exam name and click on View test score(s).